Yogurt: Production

-Yogurt production involves preparing warm milk to a temperature (30–45 C) that will not kill the live microorganisms that turn the milk into yogurt, inoculating certain bacteria (starter culture), usually Streptococcus thermophilus and Lactobacillus bulgaricus, into the milk, and finally keeping it warm for several hours (4–12 hours).
+Yogurt is made by warming milk to a temperature (30–45 C) that will not kill the live microorganisms that turn the milk into yogurt, inoculating certain bacteria (starter culture), usually Streptococcus thermophilus and Lactobacillus bulgaricus, into the milk, and then keeping it warm for several hours (4–12 hours).

-Milk with a higher concentration of solids than normal milk may be used; the higher solids content produces a firmer yogurt.
-Solids can be increased by adding dried milk.
-The yogurt-making process provides two significant barriers to pathogen growth, heat and acidity (low pH).
+Milk with added dried milk produces a firmer yogurt.
+Yogurt production provides two significant barriers to pathogen growth, heat and acidity (low pH).
 Both are necessary to ensure a safe product.
-Acidity alone has been questioned by recent outbreaks of food poisoning by E. coli O157:H7 that is acid-tolerant.
+Acidity alone is insufficient, as shown by recent outbreaks of food poisoning by E. coli O157:H7 that is acid-tolerant.
 E. coli O157:H7 is easily destroyed by pasteurization (heating); the initial heating of the milk kills pathogens as well as denaturing proteins.
 The microorganisms that turn milk into yogurt can tolerate higher temperatures than most pathogens, so that a suitable temperature not only encourages the formation of yogurt, but inhibits pathogenic microorganisms.
 Once the yogurt has formed it can, if desired, be strained to reduce the whey content and thicken it.

 Microstructure

-Yogurt is characterized as a viscous, shear-thinning, non-Newtonian fluid that forms when milk, a Newtonian fluid, is fermented, causing protein aggregation and subsequent gelation.
+Yogurt is a viscous, shear-thinning, non-Newtonian fluid that forms when milk, a Newtonian fluid, is fermented, causing protein aggregation and subsequent gelation.
 The result is a soft solid that can be modeled via the interactions of the casein proteins.
-The microstructure of yogurt is affected by both the fat and protein content and the processing conditions of the yogurt.
+The microstructure of yogurt is affected by its fat and protein content and its processing conditions.
 In low-fat formulations, the microstructure is a network of casein protein globules joined via clusters and strands that encapsulate pores: these pores house the aqueous phase and the bacterial cultures of the yogurt.

 Stirred yogurt formulations have a coarser distribution of loosely associated casein particulates due to the shear forces and resulting particle-particle collisions induced during the mixing process.
 After stirring, yogurt is more accurately defined as a weak gel.